 |City of Mandurah||2016||2011||Change|

-- A larger percentage of resident workers (Transport, Postal and Warehousing) travelled to work by Did not go to work (10.7% compared to 8.6%)
+- A larger percentage of resident workers who did not go to work (10.7% compared to 8.6%)

-- A smaller percentage of resident workers (Transport, Postal and Warehousing) travelled to work by Taxi/Other (0.0% compared to 1.0%)
+- A smaller percentage of resident workers who travelled by taxi/other (0% compared to 1.0%)